prodigy803/statistics-for-data-scientists-python/README.md

 The idea was to re-write the orginal code in R to Python so that it can be used for future reference by me or by other budding data-scientists.

 ## CHAPTER 1:EXPLORATORY DATA-ANALYSIS: ##
- Markup : * Estimates of Location:
+*	Estimates of Location:
  *	Mean
  *	Median and Robust Estimates
 *	Estimates of Variability
  * Standard Devation and Related Estimates
 * Exploring Data Distribution:
  * Boxplots
  * Histograms
  * Density Estimates
 * Correlation
  * Scatter Plot
  * Hex Plot